When Does Preconditioning Help or Hurt Generalization?: Experiment Setup

 \subsection{Setup and Implementation for Optimizers}

 In all settings, GD uses a learning rate of $0.01$ that is exponentially decayed every 1k updates with the parameter value $0.999$.
 For NGD, we use a fixed learning rate of $0.03$.
 Since inverting a parameter-by-parameter-sized Fisher estimate per iteration would be costly, we adopt the Hessian free approach~\cite{martens2010deep} which computes approximate matrix-inverse-vector products using the conjugate gradient (CG) method~\cite{nocedal2006numerical, boyd2004convex}.
 For each approximate inversion, we run CG for $200$ iterations starting from the solution returned by the previous CG run.
 The precise number of CG iterations and the initialization heuristic roughly follow~\cite{martens2012training}.
 For the first run of CG, we initialize the vector from a standard Gaussian, and run CG for 5k iterations.
 To ensure invertibility, we apply a very small amount of damping ($0.00001$) in most scenarios.
+For geometric interpolation experiments between GD and NGD, we use the singular value decomposition to compute the minus $\alpha$ power of the Fisher, as CG is not applicable in this scenario.